 Center for Cybersecurity

 The South Carolina Research Authority is leading the new South Carolina Center for Cybersecurity.
-The Center will lead the state’s cybersecurity strategic plan, developed from a multi-year, comprehensive study completed in 2024 that assessed the state’s needs, assets, and challenges.
+The Center will lead and coordinate implementation of the state’s cybersecurity strategic plan, which was developed in 2024 following a multi-year, comprehensive study that assessed the state’s cyber needs, assets, and challenges.

 About the Center

-Notably, whereas some states use the term “whole-of-state cybersecurity” to refer only to securing state government systems, South Carolina’s strategic plan refers to a true ‘whole-of-state’—statewide plan that includes cybersecurity in education, workforce development, defense partnerships, economic growth, prevention and response capabilities for our state and local government agencies, businesses, and citizens.
+South Carolina’s cyber strategic plan is a true ‘whole-of-state’ plan that addresses cybersecurity in education, workforce development, defense partnerships, economic growth, and prevention and response capabilities for our state and local government agencies, businesses, and citizens.

-SCRA’s Center of Cybersecurity will drive the implementation and progress in coordination with the following stakeholders and partners: the Office of the Governor, S.C.
-Department of Commerce, S.C.
-Department of Employment and Workforce, S.C.
-Department of Education and school district leaders across the state, S.C.
-Technical College System, S.C.
-Council on Competitiveness, S.C.
-Department of Veterans Affairs, S.C.
-Department of Administration, S.C.
-Law Enforcement Division, Savannah River National Laboratory, public and private universities across the state, cybersecurity companies and professional associations across the state.
+SCRA’s Center of Cybersecurity will drive the implementation of this plan in coordination with the following primary stakeholders and partners: the Office of the Governor, SC Department of Commerce, SC Department of Employment and Workforce, SC Department of Education and school district leaders across the state, SC Technical College System, SC Council on Competitiveness, SC Department of Veterans Affairs, SC Department of Administration, SC Law Enforcement Division, Savannah River National Laboratory, public and private universities across the state, and cybersecurity companies and professional associations across the state.

-A twenty-year veteran of federal and state initiatives, cybersecurity expert Brian Shea will lead the Center at SCRA and provide regular updates on the plan’s implementation to the Office of the Governor.
+A twenty-year veteran of federal and state strategic planning initiatives—including cyber coordination for multiple US states and regions—Brian Shea will lead the Center at SCRA and provide regular updates on the plan’s implementation to the Office of the Governor.

 About Brian Shea

 Brian Shea is a co-founder and principal at Simon Everett, Ltd., an analytic design firm.
 He supports clients across a wide range of disciplines and domains in developing tailored frameworks to address strategic planning needs, business challenges, and organizational risks.
-For the past 20 years, he has led a wide variety of projects to address federal and state government challenges by coordinating among government agencies, defense, law enforcement, and intelligence community partners, academic institutions, the private sector, and non-profit organizations.
+For the past 20 years, he has led a wide variety of projects to address federal and state government challenges by coordinating among government agencies; defense, law enforcement, and intelligence community partners; academic institutions; and private sector and non-profit organizations.

 Previously, he served on active duty in the Air Force for 12 years as an Arabic Language Intelligence Analyst and Arabic Language Instructor, including 6 years at the National Security Agency.